lhm2904/Data-Analyst-Postings-Analysis/Project Report.md

 ![Hiring trend of top platforms](assets/hiring_trend_platforms.png)

-This part analyzes the 4 companies with the highest total job postings in 2023 and 2024: Upwork, LinkedIn, ZipRecruiter, and Indeed.
-Overall, job recruitment activity among the companies was significantly higher in 2023 than 2024, which had a clear trend downwards.
+This part analyzes the 4 platforms with the highest total job postings in 2023 and 2024: Upwork, LinkedIn, ZipRecruiter, and Indeed.
+Overall, job recruitment activity among the platforms was significantly higher in 2023 than 2024, which had a clear trend downwards.
 Most postings occurred between January and April, after which they started to slow down.

 - Upwork: Started strong in 2023, fluctuated mid-year, then reached its peak in September and October and declined vastly through December.
 General downward trend in 2024, reaching the lowest in December with 3 postings.
 - LinkedIn: Began high in January and gradually declined for the rest of the year, except for a sudden spike in October to 70 postings.
 Similar trend in 2024 with a sharp increase in June to 98.